gryadka/js/README.md

 #### How does it differ from Redis Cluster?

-[Redis Cluster](https://redis.io/topics/cluster-spec) is responsible for sharding and replication while Gryadka pushed sharding to a layer above and does only replication.
+[Redis Cluster](https://redis.io/topics/cluster-spec) is responsible for sharding and replication while Gryadka pushs sharding to an above layer and focuses only on replication.

+Both systems execute a request only when a node executing the request is "connected" to the majority of the cluster.
+The difference is in the latency/safety trade-off decisions.

+Even in the best case Gryadka requires two consequent round-trips: one is between a client and a proposer, another is between the proposer and the acceptors.
+Meanwhile Redis uses asynchronous replication and requires just one round trip: between a client and the master.

+But the better latency has its price, [Redis's docs](https://redis.io/topics/cluster-tutorial) warns us:
-For replication Redis Cluster uses master-slave model with asynchronous replication so it's unable to guarantee consistency.
-[Redis's docs](https://redis.io/topics/cluster-tutorial) say: "Redis Cluster is not able to guarantee strong consistency.
+"Redis Cluster is not able to guarantee strong consistency.
 In practical terms this means that under certain conditions it is possible that Redis Cluster will lose writes that were acknowledged by the system to the client.".

 Gryadka uses Paxos based master-master replication so lost writes and other consistency issues are impossible by design.